ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/glossary.md

 Reproducible Analytical Pipelines (RAP) are analyses that are carried out following good software engineering practices that are described by this guidance.
 They focus on the use of open-source analytical tools and a variety of techniques to deliver reproducible, auditable, and assured data analyses.
-RAP is more generally a culture of wanting to improve the quality of our analysis, by improving the quality assurance of our analysis code.
+RAP is more generally a culture of wanting to improve the quality of your analysis, by improving the quality assurance of your analysis code.

 ### Scripts